CarsonMcKinstry/pwa-notes/README.md

-# PWA Notes
+# PWA Notes (CURRENTLY UNDER CONSTRUCTION)

-A simple example application, demonstrating the basics of how to turn a web application into a PWA.

 Over the past month or so, I've been working on a project for work, coming up with the solution for our users who are in remote parts of the country side for a majority of their workday.
 Obviously, it's important for them to be able to do their job.
 Enter Progressive Web Apps

+This is a demo application that demonstrates some of the techniques for giving your user the best possible web app experience.

 ## What is a PWA?